My last day on the water for this calendar year turned out to be one of the best, simply put. Big browns were chomping streamers.

 Figuring my old freestones worked so well, I invested in the 2012 model.
 After an entire summer and fall of banging them around the rivers, here's the break down:

-- I must say these boots are comfy!
+Comfort - I must say these boots are comfy!
 After a long day of hard hiking and wading, my feet feel really good.
 The fit is great all around.
 The footbeds are nice and cushy, there's great padding, and these boots deliver solid ankle support.
 So far so good.

-- I have been using the felt-soled version (a note on this later, I know felt is controversial) because of the kind of fishing I do, and the fact that 90% of my time is spent in the same watershed, felt works for me.
+Performance - I have been using the felt-soled version (a note on this later, I know felt is controversial) because of the kind of fishing I do, and the fact that 90% of my time is spent in the same watershed, felt works for me.
 When I go on road trips, the felt stays at home!
 The grip is what you expect for felted soles, they grip really well most of the time, just beware of the mud!

-- After 6 months the boots look almost new.
+Durability - After 6 months the boots look almost new.
 The stitching is rock solid.
 Toe guard rubber is holding up nicely.
 Felt is in good shape.
 I only have two concerns: 1.
 The laces are already showing some significant signs of wear, it won't be long before they will need replacing.
 2. The eyelets are made of plastic which leaves me wondering about their long-term durability, I guess time will tell.

 Not quite Ansel Adams.
 Workin' on it.

-- Overall I am very impressed by what Simms has put together in what is their basic, consumer level boots.
+The Verdict - Overall I am very impressed by what Simms has put together in what is their basic, consumer level boots.
 I think for the price ($129.00ish) you get what you pay for.
 Simms has really upgraded this model from previous generations and I love the addition of the hard rubber toe guards (smack into a few boulders and you will to!).
 I think you could do a lot worse, just remember to buy an extra pair of laces.
 You can check out the boots and spend your hard earned money if you wish at Simms Fishing Products.

 - Important notes on felt.
 When Wearing Felt, Clean, Inspect, and Dry when moving from stream to stream!
 This is really important, in fact it is critical to prevent the spread of invasive species!
 It's really simple to make sure your felt soles are clean and safe to wear at your next fishing destination.
 First and foremost however, consider making your felt boots a home watershed only boot.
 If you spend the majority of your life in one watershed and fish a lot of high gradient streams with large boulders, felt is probably a good choice.
-If you are always on the road, felt should not be your first option
+If you are always on the road, felt should not be your first option.

 The following link is definitely worth a read and everyone should take this information to heart, please help prevent the spread of aquatic invasive species.
 Stop Aquatic Invasive Species.